 One of the key factors influencing my calorie requirements while breastfeeding is my metabolic rate.
 This refers to the rate at which my body converts food into energy.
 Every woman’s metabolic rate is unique and can be influenced by factors such as age, genetics, and overall health.
 Understanding my metabolic rate is crucial in determining the right amount of calories I need to consume to support breastfeeding.

-See also How many calories are in a baked chicken leg quarter
+See also How many calories in a small popcorn at the movies

 Physical Activity